 Chris Hall, Director of Residence Life and Student Housing, has been a part of the Georgetown community since 1999.
 Prior to coming to Georgetown Law, Chris worked for an educational foundation in Washington, D.C. focusing on civics and government, and for Midwestern State University in Wichita Falls, Texas.
 He holds a B.A. in political science and history and an M.A. in Liberal Studies.
 Chris lives with his wife and two daughters in nearby Silver Spring, MD.
 A native Texan, Chris is a die-hard Dallas Cowboys and accustomed to taking on the fans of the local team!

-Coordinator of Residence Life & Student Housing
+Coordinator of Residence Life & Student Programs

-Director of Student Life
+Acting Director of Student Life

 Hannah advises student organizations and student leaders; and oversees student events.
 In addition to working with student organizations, Hannah works with the Barristers’ Council.
 She helps students with their competition travel arrangements, manages the organization’s finances, and provides additional support for the group.
 She also assists with all major OSL events, including Orientation.
 Prior to joining the Office of Student Life, Hannah worked in the Georgetown Law Office of Admissions as an Admissions Officer and as a Program Coordinator for Orientation at the University of Central Florida.
 Her passion areas include higher education and leadership development.
 Hannah earned her B.A. in English Literature from Florida State University and an M.A. in Educational Leadership from the University of Central Florida.
 In her free time, Hannah enjoys astrology, online shopping, and spending time with her friends and family.